AsahiLinux/docs/SW:Storage.md

     * System/Library/Caches/com.apple.kernelcaches/
         * kernelcache - Darwin kernelcache

-When 1TR is loaded, this partition apparently gets copied wholesale to a tmpfs, and then the arm64eBaseSystem.dmg is attached
+When RecoveryOS is loaded, this partition apparently gets copied wholesale to a tmpfs, and then the arm64eBaseSystem.dmg is attached

 ## disk2s2: Update